About The New Nicotine Alliance

 Charles is semi-retired and spends the majority of his time advocating for tobacco harm reduction, running his website The Vapers Table, and assisting smokers with transitioning to vaping.

 Charles smoked for about 30 years, but in 2007 while living in the United States, he discovered vaping and electronic cigarettes.
 The rest as they say, is history.

-His professional life includes operations management, business ownership, cooking, music composition-scoring and recording.
+His professional life consists of business ownership, cooking, music composition-scoring and recording.

 Although much of his time is taken up with vaping and advocacy, he has additional passions and interests.
-Spending time with his fiance and family, cooking, travelling, perusing kitchen, homeware and antique stores, as well as frequenting his favourite restaurants and cafes.
+Spending time with his family, cooking, travelling, perusing kitchen, homeware and antique stores, as well as frequenting his favourite restaurants and cafes.